HeXavi8/Mathematical-Modeling/LaTeX/README.md

 ### How:
 You may download it from this website https://www.latex-project.org/get/.<br/>
 Or you may also use an online LaTeX editor https://www.overleaf.com/project.<br/>
+There is a demo in LaTeX2e Template for MCM-ICM Submissions.<br/>

 ### References:<br/>
 https://en.wikipedia.org/wiki/LaTeX<br/>